DungKHoang/Generate-ansible-playbook-from-powershell/README.md

     .\Generate-ansible.ps1 -OVApplianceIP <OV-IP-Address-of-the-master-OV> -OVAdminName <Admin-name> -OVAdminPassword <password> -OVAuthDomain <local or AD-domain>

 ```
-Playbooks will be created under the folder ansible-scripts. a oneview_config.json will also be created to provide information to access to teh destination OV instance
+Playbooks will be created under the folder ansible-scripts. a oneview_config.json will also be created to provide information to access to the destination OV instance

 ### To run ansible playbooks
 Copy the folder ansible-scripts to a Linux machine configured to run oneview playbooks